EmeraldZ64/ITCS-4230-RatRace-Repo/ReadMe.txt

 Once you only have one cheese left, you can talk to Barron Whiskerby, who will quiz you on the town's history.
 You can find informational signs around the town square that will help you in completing this quiz.
 Each wrong answer: -1%
 Each right answer: +1%
+5/5 correct: +1%

 CREDITS/LICENSING:
-Rat Race was developed by Wall Pal Studios using Gamemaker Studio v2024.14.1.210
+Rat Race was developed by Wall Pal Studios using Gamemaker Studio v2024.14.1.253

 TEAM CREDITS:
-- Kayo Caswall: Programmer and music developer
+- Kayo Caswall: Programmer and musician
 - Bella Lemmons: Producer
 - Lauren Sharpe: Writer, level designer, and programmer
 - Jordan Torres: Art and Sound Design